FayyaadBuharie99/CIS9440-Project-8/scripts/readme.md

 3. Code to extract data and push into our storage of choice (google cloud)
 4. Code to connect to Snowflake and store data
 5. ELT code
+6. SQL code to create tables
+7. SQL code to populate data into dimansion and fact tables